-contentType - alter the type of the image to either image/jpeg or image/png lt's transform easy to create your own create UIComponent which implements org.jboss.seam.ui.graphicImage.ImageTransform.
-Inside applyTransform()method use image.getBufferedImage() to get the original image and image.setBufferedImage() to set your transformed image.
+It's easy to create your own transform - create a UIComponent which implements org.jboss.seam.ui.graphicImage.ImageTransform.
+Inside the applyTransform()method USe image.getBufferedImage() to get the original image and image.setBufferedImage() to set your transformed image.
 Transforms are applied in the order specified in the view.